Pacific Theater aircraft carrier operations during World War II: Japanese invasions of China (1931–1945)

 Japan's wartime experience with aircraft carriers began shortly after her forces invaded Manchuria in 1931.
 With this invasion, Japan extended her control over Chinese territory that had begun with the First Sino-Japanese War in 1894.
 After an "incident" near Shanghai in 1932, Japan attacked China.
 Japan's victory led to the establishment of Manchukuo, which persisted as a puppet state within the Empire of Japan until the end of World War II.
 In 1937, another "incident" at Wanping led to fighting near Beijing that escalated into the Second Sino-Japanese War.
 This conflict merged with others to comprise World War II.

 1932 "Incident."
 During the relatively short "Shanghai Incident" of 1932, 300 Japanese aircraft were involved, including 67 that were launched from carriers IJN Hōshō and Kaga, two of the 80 warships used to support Japan's troops.
-Over the course of five weeks, biwinged torpedo planes escorted by biwinged fighters launched from the carriers bombed Shanghai and Hangchow.
+Over the course of five weeks, biwinged torpedo planes escorted by biwinged fighters launched from the carriers bombed Shanghai and Hangzhou.
 It was the first ever bombing of a civilian population.
 Japanese aircraft were opposed by a hodgepodge of aircraft types controlled by various Chinese warlords, there then being no centralized Chinese air force.
 In one encounter, an American test pilot, who had come to China to demonstrate Boeing fighter aircraft, engaged the attacking Japanese fighters.
 He was shot down and killed.
 The aerial victory was the first for an IJN pilot.
 The air battles ended with a ceasefire reached about a month after hostilities began.

 In response to a USN expansion program perceived to be underway, the IJN built up its air capability to include 261 carrier-based aircraft and 701 aircrews.
 In addition, IJN land-based capability was increased to 419 aircraft and about 900 aircrews.
 Improved aircraft were also introduced, including the highly maneuverable Mitsubishi A5M fighter, the world's first low-wing monoplane and the immediate predecessor of the famed "Zero".

 1937 "Incident."
 Shortly after the Second Sino-Japanese War broke out in July 1937, an agreement was reached with the Imperial Japanese Army (IJA) that the Imperial Japanese Navy (IJN) would have responsibility for aerial operations over central China.
 By August, IJN carriers Hōshō, Kaga, and Ryūjō with a total of 136 carrier-launched aircraft were dispatched to the waters off Shanghai to support the Empire's ground troops.
 At this time, China had a modest air force of 200 aircraft to oppose them.
-From April to July 1938, a 36 aircraft air group from IJN Sōryū transferred to Nanking and operated from this land base.
+From April to July 1938, a 36 aircraft air group from IJN Sōryū transferred to Nanjing and operated from this land base.
 Japan's carrier-launched aircraft provided close air support for ground troops, shot down enemy aircraft, bombed airfields, and, after Chinese airfields were taken, operated from those airfields.
 The carrier doctrine that evolved during this period called for first strikes and massed strength.
 This approach placed a premium on speed, range, and striking force for both the carrier and its aircraft.